Fahaammed/Dragonshell/readme.md

+DRAGONSHELL is a program which imitates the linush command line and runs the given commands.
+It handles basic commands(ls, cd, a2path, background running using '&' etc) on it's own and can run other commands if the path of the command is given.
+In this design I used multiple processes working simultaneously to handle commands.

 i) Design Choices
      the design is very similar to that of the shell.
 It asks user for inputs in a while loop unless ctrl+D is not pressed.
 It is very modular as each pattern match leads to a diffrent function call.